Beatrix-30/Amazon-Case-study/README.md

 13. Which categories have products with the highest discounts?
 14. Identify the top 5 products in terms of combined rating and number of reviews.

+## 📈 Result and Insights

+ - **Discounting strategies are effective for both low and high-rated products:** We saw that steep discounts aren't just for unpopular items.
+The data reveals that high average discounts (over 80%) occur on products with lower ratings (around 2.8), suggesting a strategy to clear less popular inventory or incentivize purchases of underperforming items.
+Interestingly, the highest-rated products (rating of 5) also show significant average discounts (approaching 70%), which could be a tactic to reward loyal customers, drive sales volume on popular items, or maintain competitive pricing.
+ - **Electronics & Computers and Accessories Rule the Roost:** These categories are Amazon's heavy hitters, raking in tons of reviews and showing massive potential for revenue.
+Certain items, like "boAt Bassheads 100 Earphones" and "Amazon Basics HDMI Cables," are clear winners, frequently appearing among the highest-rated and most-reviewed products.
+ - **Review Gaps Exist:** While some categories are overflowing with reviews, others, like "Car & Motorbike" and "Health & Personal Care" have far fewer.
+ - **Price Range Distribution Highlights Mid-Tier Popularity:** The 5,001-10,000 price range has the highest number of unique products (117)[cite: 84, 95], suggesting that a significant portion of Amazon's product catalog falls within this mid-tier pricing.

+## Recommendations:
+ - **Optimize Discounting:** Let's fine-tune when and how we offer discounts, ensuring they drive profits whether products are top-rated or need a boost.
+Are the high discounts on low-rated products effectively clearing inventory without significantly eroding profit margins?
+This will help refine discounting strategies, ensuring they are optimized for profitability and inventory management across the product rating spectrum.
+ - **Focus on the Big Guns:** Given their high review volume and potential revenue; investing in Electronics and Computers & Accessories are key to major growth.
+ - **Leverage Top-Performing Products for Cross-Promotion:** Let's actively promote and bundle those highly-rated, highly-reviewed products to attract even more customers.
+ - **Boost Review Generation:** We need to encourage more reviews for categories that are currently lagging to build trust and visibility.

+**5. Analyze the "Blank" Rating Category and Price Range Gaps:**
+    * [cite_start]**Action:** Investigate why a "blank" rating category exists and why it has the lowest average discount[cite: 2].
+Additionally, explore why certain price ranges, such as those not listed or with very few products, have lower unique product counts.
+This could indicate missed market opportunities.
+    * **Impact:** Understanding these gaps can uncover data quality issues, identify unaddressed customer segments, or reveal opportunities for new product introductions.

+## Conclusion:

+The Amazon sales data highlights a dynamic marketplace where discount strategies are applied across the rating spectrum, and certain product categories, particularly Electronics and Computers & Accessories, are dominant revenue and engagement drivers.
+The success of specific products like boAt Bassheads and Amazon Basics HDMI cables underscores the importance of product quality and effective branding.
+To further optimize performance, the repository should focus on refining discounting tactics, doubling down on high-performing categories and products, and actively addressing areas with lower engagement or data anomalies.
+By leveraging these insights, Amazon can further enhance its sales strategies and capitalize on market opportunities.

 ## Visualization
 ![Average Discount by Product Category](https://github.com/user-attachments/assets/14c8da9b-0084-4084-a5b2-d12c05ca1d39)